smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-driver-connector/README.md

 Configuration options for driver connector:

 - `numWorkerThreads` - The number of worker threads that asynchronously process diagnostics events.
-- `queuedEventsOverflowThreshold` - The number of diagnostics events waiting to be processed that once reached, new events are being dropped until the number of queued events dropped to `queuedEventsRelaxThreshold`.
+- `queuedEventsOverflowThreshold` - Configured threshold for queue size, above this threshold all events will be dropped until the number of queued events is dropped to `queuedEventsRelaxThreshold`.
-- `queuedEventsRelaxThreshold` - The number of diagnostics events waiting to be processed that once reached, after the queue previously was in the overflow state, new events are being queued again, until the number of queued events dropped to `queuedEventsOverflowThreshold`.
+- `queuedEventsRelaxThreshold` - Lower threshold bound for event queue size.
+After the queue was previously in overflow state, new events will be queued only when the number of queued events drop below this value.

 The connector comes with sensible default values: